Curry, WNBA players receive Jackie Robinson award from NAACP - WHIZ News

 The Jackie Robinson award — named for the late Dodgers great who broke baseball’s racial barrier — recognizes athletes for their success as well as their commitment to social justice, civil rights and their communities.

-“He has a strong platform and he utilizes it to the best of his ability,” teammate Kelly Oubre Jr. said.
-“He’s a great individual.”
+“He has a strong platform and he utilizes it to the best of his ability,” said Curry’s teammate, Kelly Oubre Jr. “He’s a great individual.”

 The WNBA players have been applauded for their activism in a unified movement that has featured kneeling for the national anthem, messages supporting Black Lives Matter and protesting the shooting of Jacob Blake in August by following the Bucks’ lead in not playing.